-Coral reefs are being damaged by a chemical called Oxybenzone which is found in sunscreen and other personal care products.
+Coral reefs are being damaged by a chemical called Oxybenzone (among others) which is found in sunscreen and other personal care products.

 What is Oxybenzone?

 - A common ingredient in many sunscreens and personal care products